-Different approaches to causality can be classified along two lines as shown in Figure 1.
+Different approaches to causality can be classified along two lines as shown in Fig. 1.
 One the one hand, approaches may emphasize structure or process.
 On the other hand, approaches may rely on a priori identifying assumptions or they may seek to infer causes from data.
-The upper left cell, the a priori structural approach, represented by the Cowles Commission, dominated economics for most of the postwar period.
-But since we already discussed it at some length in Section 2, and since it was largely responsible for turning the economics profession away from explicit causal analysis, we add nothing more about it here and instead turn to the other cells in Figure 1.
+The upper left cell, the a priori structural approach, represented by the

-Figure 1
+Causality in Economics and Econometrics,

-Classification of approaches to causality in economics
+Fig. 1 Classification of approaches to causality in economics